reduxjs/redux/docs/recipes/WritingTests.md

 - [Blogged Answers: The Evolution of Redux Testing Approaches](https://blog.isquaredsoftware.com/2021/06/the-evolution-of-redux-testing-approaches/): Mark Erikson's thoughts on how Redux testing has evolved from 'isolation' to 'integration'.

-- [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details): Blog post by Kent C. Dodds on why he recommends to avoid testing implementation details
+- [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details): Blog post by Kent C. Dodds on why he recommends to avoid testing implementation details.